dpretet/axi-crossbar/doc/architecture.md

 ```

-A crossbar is a piece of logic elements aiming to connect any master to any
+A crossbar is a piece of logic aiming to connect any master to any
 slave connected upon it.
 Its interconnect topology provides a low latency, high
 bandwidth switching logic for a non-blocking, conflict-free communication flow.